CUNY-CL/yoyodyne-pretrained/README.md

       verbose: true
       ...

-Alternatively, one can specify a checkpointing that minimizes validation loss as follows.
+Alternatively, one can specify a checkpointing that minimizes validation loss, as
+follows:

     ...
     checkpoint: